 - Lanius ludovicianus, family Laniidae

 - We also provided a $10,800 grant to fund the development and initial implementation of a Candidate Conservation Agreement for the Santa Catalina Island fox and the island loggerhead shrike.

 - Joshua trees are monicots, grotesquely oversized lilies, with contorted limbs and trunks armored with spikes, which are used skillfully by the loggerhead shrike to impale its prey.

 - The young also cross paths with the loggerhead shrike, a bird that impales its prey before eating.

-- In violent dispute or disagreement: councillors were at loggerheads with the government over the grant allocation[Perhaps a use of loggerhead in the late 17th-century sense 'long-handled iron instrument for heating liquids and tar' (when wielded as a weapon)]More example sentences
+- In stubborn dispute or disagreement: council was at loggerheads with the government over the grant allocation[Possibly a use of loggerhead in the late 17th-century sense 'long-handled iron instrument for heating liquids and tar', perhaps wielded as a weapon]More example sentences

 - The two men had been at loggerheads over a long-running dispute about devolution.